 How to protect against worms

-Enable Windows Defender AV in Windows 10.
+Enable Microsoft Defender Antivirus in Windows 10.
 It provides real-time protection against threats and detects and removes known unwanted software.

 Download Microsoft Security Essentials for real-time protection in Windows 7 or Windows Vista.